tony-oliver/mdview/README.md

 (Note: for Linux flavours other than Fedora, the appropriate package management tool should be used instead of `dnf`, *e.g.* `yum`, `apt`, `pkg`, *etc.*).

-Also note that some package names will end `-dev` (instead of `-devel`) when using certain non-`dnf` package managers (*e.g.* `apt`).
+Also note that some development package names will end with `-dev` (instead of `-devel`) when using certain non-`dnf` package managers (*e.g.* `apt`).

-Here are the versions of these external components that `mdview` was originally built against:
+Here are the versions of these external components that `mdview` was originally/currently built against:

 | Component 				| Description 					| Original 	| Current
 | ------------------------: | :---------------------------- | :-------: | :-----: